Scientists Think They’ve Solved the Mystery of Europa’s Bizarre Rotating Ice Shell: ScienceAlert

 Combined with Europa’s rotation and other factors, this vertical temperature gradient must fuel fairly strong ocean currents.

-And, the study estimates, these currents could be strong enough to move the global ice sheet above our heads.
-No one knows exactly how thick the crust is, but estimates vary from about 15-25 kilometers (15 miles) thick.
+And, the study estimates, these currents might be strong enough to move the global ice sheet above our heads.
+No one knows exactly how thick the crust is, but estimates vary from regarding 15-25 kilometers (15 miles) thick.

 While scientists knew that Europa’s ice crust might have been spinning on its own, they focused on the influence of Jupiter’s gravity as the driving force.